CAST-genomics/haptools/docs/commands/validate.rst

 .. code-block::

-  [    INFO] Completed HapFile validation with 0 errors and 0 warnings.
+  [    INFO] Completed .hap file validation with 0 errors and 0 warnings.

 All warnings and errors will be logged if there are any.